 The Altura Nightvision Urban X jacket appears black and grey but in low-light conditions the grey panels illuminate brilliantly when they're caught in headlights, making you unmissable on the road.
-The dhb FLT Aeron Storm jacket has a flattering fit and reflective flashes where they'll be noticed by drivers so it will take you effortlessly from home to work to pub and back home.
+The dhb FLT Aeron Storm jacket has a flattering fit and reflective flashes where they'll be noticed by drivers so it will take you effortlessly from home to work in style.

 Shove some packable waterproof trousers into your bag on changeable days so that if the heavens open you can just pull them on over whatever you're wearing.